-Being quiet in conflict is a challenge but if you master this art in communication you may learn a very valuable tool
+Being quiet in conflict is a challenge but if you master this art in the communication you may learn a very valuable tool.

 Getting involved in an argument is rarely beneficial.
 However, sometimes there are matters which need to be discussed in which emotions become elevated.
 The natural position for most people is to push back against those they are opposed to.
 I certainly get the sentiment, however here’s an alternative that you might like to employ.

 The following is an adaptation from a blog I wrote several years ago.
 It still rings true today.